xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-bat.md

 When a program is linked against a static library, the program "remembers" which library it has been linked to.
 It marks the SONAME of the library in the executable.
-The details of this process are beyond the scope of this tutorial (and you should preferably know this already, knowledge of libraries is listed as a prerequisite of this tutorial).
+The details of this process are beyond the scope of this tutorial.

 `xbps-src` reads the SONAMEs of the executables and libraries in `$DESTDIR`.
 It can detect runtime dependencies (like `oniguruma`) based on this information.